Profiles of Members of EPA's LGBT Community: Sherry Banks

 When did you know you were a member of the LBGT community?

 I have somewhat known since elementary school but I didn’t really have a full understanding until high school.
 I didn’t come out until college due to the area I was living in at the time.
-Once in college, I was able to reach out to the LGBT community and form bonds with others that were like me.
-This experience was life changing and provided a sense of community and belonging.
+I met my wife right after Hurricane Katrina in our school’s Biology Club.
+We were both Biology students and passionate about the environment and endangered species.
+We are currently celebrating 8 years of marriage.
 I am happy to see more and more LGBT awareness and allies in schools and places of business.
 I even see tiny rainbow flags displayed on my fellow EPA co-workers’ desks.

 What message would you like to send other members of the LBGT community who are considering college or a career in environmental protection?